 - You can use just one kind of flour i.e. whole wheat or multigrain or all-purpose.
 All-purpose is optional in this recipe.

-- If you want to make regular Indian chapatis or rotia, just use only chapati atta which is whole wheat flour with the same recipe.
+- If you want to make regular Indian chapatis or rotia, just use only chapati atta which is whole wheat flour, and follow this same recipe.

 - We use multi-grain flours to make it healthier.

 - If you want softer rotis, replace the oil with twice the amount of yoghurt or milk cream.
 (Stick to oil on the Daniel fast.

 - You can cook it with ghee, if you have this available.
 It gives the chappati a delicious earthy flavour.

 - Leftover rotis can be stored in an airtight container or ziplock bag.
 They will last for a few days in the refrigerator or for 3 to 4 months in the freezer.
 All you need to do to is reheat them in a frying pan or tawa before eating.
 You can reheat it with or without oil or butter.

 FAQ’s about Chapati or Indian Flatbread

 If your chapati does not puff, don’t worry; it is still cooked.
 If you really want it to cook, increase the heat on the stove and cook them.

 Tradiitonally, chapatis aka Indian rotis are made using whole wheat flour, salt, water, and ghee/oil.
 Sometimes we add dahi (yogurt) or malai (cream) for softening.